 - 1 tsp vanilla extract

-- 1 cup wild frozen blueberries I prefer the wild blueberries because they're smaller, but you could also try regular blueberries
+- 1 cup wild frozen blueberries I prefer the wild blueberries because they're smaller, but you can also use regular blueberries

 Instructions

-- Preheat oven to 350 F. Spray the mini muffin tin with cooking spray or use mini muffin liners.
+- Preheat oven to 350 F. Spray the mini muffin tin with cooking spray or use a mini silicon muffin pan.

 - In a medium-sized bowl, mix together almond flour, cinnamon and baking soda (and salt, if using).